 They fell behind as they desperately struggled to preserve their lands.
 In the 19th century, the economy began to fail and the World War I ultimately consumed them.

-The capital was then moved back to Ankara and Istanbul lost its title as a capital.
-However, it’s still one of the most important cities in Turkey and has been transformed into an attraction due to its deep history.
+The capital was then moved to Ankara and Istanbul lost its title as a capital.
+However, it’s still one of the most important cities in Modern Turkey and has been transformed into an attraction due to its deep history.

 Top Historical Places in Istanbul

-The Hagia Sophia once served as a cathedral for the Romans but was eventually converted into an imperial mosque during Ottoman rule.
+The Hagia Sophia once served as a church for the Romans but was eventually converted into an imperial mosque during Ottoman rule.
 Today, the Hagia Sophia is often referred to as the eighth wonder of the world and has a reputation as one of the finest history museums in the world.